Towards Intelligent Control of MeV Electrons and Protons from kHz Repetition Rate Ultra-Intense Laser Interactions: Discussion

-During the optimization run, as highlighted in Figure~\ref{fig:beta_shift}, the number of electron counts does increase significantly with decreasing $\beta$ while keeping $KE_{\rm cutoff,goal}$ fixed at 0.7~MeV as one would expect given the definition of Eq.~\ref{eq:function}.
+During the optimization run, as highlighted in Figure~\ref{fig:beta_shift}, the number of electron and proton counts does increase significantly with decreasing $\beta$ while keeping $KE_{\rm cutoff,goal}$ fixed at 0.7~MeV as one would expect given the definition of Eq.~\ref{eq:function}.
 For context, Figure~\ref{fig:beta_spectra} shows detailed results for one of the models as $\beta$ was varied.
 Efforts to shift the maximum energy of the electron energy distribution had limited success (Figure~\ref{fig:energy_shift}).
 The placement of the electron spectrometer likely had a strong impact on that result.
-As shown in Figure~\ref{fig:exp}, the electron spectrometer was placed in the target normal direction which raises the possibility that many electrons are being missed by the spectrometer.
-After these experiments were performed, we did briefly position the spectrometer in the forward laser direction, which increased the number of counts in the electron spectrometer but it did not increase the energies.
-We omit these results from the current paper for brevity.
-The electron spectrometer has detected higher electron energies in our lab previously.
+As shown in Figure~\ref{fig:exp}, the electron spectrometer was placed in the target normal rear direction which raises the possibility that many electrons are being missed by the spectrometer.
+After these experiments were performed, and at a time when the liquid jet system was producing thin sheets with heavy water (as also used by \cite{Knight_etal2024}), we did briefly position the spectrometer in the forward laser direction.
+This spectrometer location showed a significant increased the number of electron counts and the electron kinetic energies increased to about 0.9~MeV with some electrons over 1 MeV.
+We did not perform optimizations with this configuration so we omit these results from the current paper for brevity.
+It bears mentioning that the electron spectrometer has detected even higher electron energies in our lab previously.
 As described in \citet{Feister_etal2017}, when this same spectrometer was placed behind a hole in the OAP, electron energies were detected up to $\sim$2~MeV when the laser was near normal incidence on a liquid water column target.
 Clearly, there is interesting work to be done to explore different angles that electrons are ejected and which angles would be ideal for making a tunable MeV electron source.
 We left the spectrometer at target normal in this work because it is a dual electron/ion spectrometer and at these intensities the protons are being ejected from target normal.

 To comment on the different models used, the ridge regression models performed better with higher dimensions, with the 8-dimensional model optimizing the best.
 The random forest optimized the electron spectra about equally well between 100 and 500 estimators.
 The Gaussian process regression optimized on-par with the other models.
 However, while other models optimized in seconds, the Gaussian process took tens of seconds to optimize.
 While this may not seem like a significant difference, it may prove important in future experiments as a more real-time optimization is implemented.